manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 The central repository for Rust packages is [crates.io](https://crates.io) .
 With Cargo you can download dependencies, compile, distribute packages with Crates package registry.

 #### Package manager in Carbon Lang
-Looking at Carbon language goals, it is projected to include package manager as part of Carbon lang tools and ecosystem.
+Looking at Carbon language goals, it is projected to include package manager as part of Carbon tools and ecosystem.

 > Infrastructure to enable package management and other library ecosystem support:  The goal is to support what the ecosystem needs, regardless of the exact form this ends up taking.
 Source: [Carbon language goals](https://github.com/carbon-language/carbon-lang/blob/075b3aba1bdbcb26488529fe35778981d219e5ca/docs/project/goals.md)